 If on May 30 we have more than 75 people who want to go, then those not selected to one of the five teams can go as alternates, although with five teams now, we will try to avoid having more than 75 people.
 Alternates go with the rest of the team, wear the LV T-shirt, but participate on a team of alternates from various areas.
 Many LV ARML members have gone as alternates in past years and enjoyed the experience.

 In 2013 all costs were covered by our sponsors.
-This should again be true in 2014.
+This will again be true in 2014.
 The primary sponsor of the team is Paul Martino, who graduated from North Penn HS in 1992 and Lehigh Univ in 1995.
-He founded several Silicon Valley companies, including tribe.net and most recently Bullpen Capital, and has made a substantial contribution to the LU Contest and LV ARML team for the past six years.
-Other sponsors are Google and Lehigh University Department of Mathematics and President's Office.
+He founded several Silicon Valley companies, most recently Bullpen Capital, and has made a substantial contribution to the LU Contest and LV ARML team for the past seven years.
+Other sponsors are Google and Lehigh University Department of Mathematics.
 Any corporation interested in sponsoring a portion of the expenses of the Lehigh Valley ARML team should contact Don Davis.